-A CRYPTO WALLET is a digital wallet for storing cryptocurrencies.
-A crypto wallet must be used carefully to keep its contents safe from cybercriminals.
+A crypto wallet is a digital wallet for storing cryptocurrencies.
+A crypto wallet must be managed carefully to protect its contents from cyber criminals.
 There are many different crypto wallets on the market.
-A cold wallet is the safest option, but you also have to pay for this additional security.
-There is a suitable crypto wallet on the market for every type of investor.
+A cold wallet is the safest option, but you must also pay for this additional security.

 What is a crypto wallet?

 A crypto wallet is a digital wallet for storing cryptocurrencies.
-A cryptocurrency wallet enables self-custody meaning controlling your cryptos independently without any third parties.
-You can use a crypto wallet to send and receive cryptocurrencies and no one will be able to stop you.
+Crypto wallets enable self-custody, which means controlling crypto independently.
+You can use a crypto wallet to send and receive cryptocurrencies, and no one can stop you.

 Wallets like the Ledger Nano X are called cold wallets.
 Its opposite is a hot wallet.
 They have one significant difference.
 A hot wallet is a wallet that is constantly connected to the internet, while a cold wallet is kept offline.
 It is only turned on to confirm transactions.